The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Introduction and statement of the problem

-Here $\eta\geq 0$ represents the velocity of the fluid flow and $\beta$ is a parameter depending only on the tube and fluid densities, neither of which is zero, such that $\beta\in\left(0,1\right)$.
-This is the easiest type of tube to model mathematically and it can be used to model flow-induced oscillations e.g.\ in the case of fully developed turbulent flow at high Reynolds numbers -- i.e.\ whenever the flow resembles plug flow.
-Classic examples include oscillations in nuclear reactor fuel pins, offshore risers and tendons, power transmission lines, and supersonic panel flutter.
-There are many other examples (see the recent survey \cite{PAIDOUSSIS2022103664}).

-It is important to note that apart from the main model approximation that the pipe is ``long and thin'', so a spatially one-dimensional model is valid, the model \eqref{eq_01} relies only on the further assumption of mean fluid flow velocity.
+Here $\eta\geq 0$ represents the velocity of the fluid flow and $\beta\in\left(0,1\right)$ is a parameter depending only on the tube and fluid mass densities.
+This is the basic type of tube to model mathematically and for which a vast literature exists.
+It can be used to model flow-induced vibrations e.g.\ in the case of fully developed turbulent flow -- i.e.\ whenever the flow resembles plug flow.
+Classic examples include vibrations in nuclear reactor fuel pins, offshore risers and tendons, wind-induced vibrations in electric power lines, and supersonic panel flutter.
+There are other examples, see the recent survey \cite{PAIDOUSSIS2022103664}.
+A full derivation of \eqref{eq_01} and an explanation of the physics involved may be found e.g.\ in \cite[Chapter 3]{Paidoussis2014} or \cite[Section 8.5]{CrandallEtAl1968}.
+(The reader should be aware that apart from the main model approximation that the tube is ``long and thin'', so a spatially one-dimensional model is valid, the model \eqref{eq_01} relies only on the further assumption of mean fluid-flow velocity.
 Thus it should be a reasonable representation even for laminar flow.
-A full derivation of \eqref{eq_01} and an explanation of the physics involved may be found in \cite[Chapter 3]{Paidoussis2014}.
+It is also noteworthy that the term ``vibration'' is used herein to include both flutter and buckling behaviour.)

-Several variants of \eqref{eq_01} can be obtained.
-For example, if the tube is subjected to an external axial force which is negatively proportional to the bending moment, then the equation analogous to \eqref{eq_01} includes an extra term
+Several variants of \eqref{eq_01} can be obtained (the following list is by no means complete).
+For example, when there is no flow in the tube, $\eta=0$, the equation is simplest and reduces to the model for the classic Euler--Bernoulli beam.
+On the other hand, if the tube is subjected to an external axial force which is negatively proportional to the bending moment, then the equation analogous to \eqref{eq_01} includes an extra term

 where $\gamma$ is positive or negative, depending on whether the force is tensile or compressive, respectively.
-On the other hand, if the tube is made of a material modelled by the Kelvin--Voigt model for linear viscoelasticity and is situated in a linearly viscous surrounding medium, then the equation has an extra term
+If the tube is made of a material modelled by the Kelvin--Voigt model for linear viscoelasticity and is situated in a linearly viscous surrounding medium, then the equation has an extra term

 where $\alpha> 0$ is the viscoelastic damping coefficient and the parameter $\delta\geq 0$ corresponds to the viscous damping due to friction from the surrounding medium.
-Referring the reader to our paper \cite{MahinzaeimEtAl2021b}, we will not consider this situation further here and will, in fact, focus our attention on the tension modification, through addition of the term indicated above for $\gamma\geq 0$ to \eqref{eq_01}, i.e.\
+Referring the reader to our paper \cite{MahinzaeimEtAl2021b}, we will not consider this situation further here and will, in fact, focus our attention on the tension modification, through addition of the term indicated above for $\gamma> 0$ to \eqref{eq_01}, i.e.\

 and suppose damping to be present only at the boundary of the vibrating fluid-conveying tube (and not from insertion of damping terms into its equation of motion); we will discuss this latter matter shortly.